 Complex supply chains permeate even local products.

 Take a typical biscuit-containing chocolate bar from a British shop, manufactured in a British factory.
 It contains sugar, cocoa, milk, whey, wheat, yeast, salt, palm oil and calcium sulphate (a nutritional additive) which are sourced from all over the world.
-For instance, the salt may come from China; calcium sulphate from India; palm oil from Southeast Asia; whey from New Zealand; milk and wheat from the EU; sugar from the Caribbean; and, of course, cocoa for the actual chocolate from South America.
+For instance,

 Even less manufactured foods such as breakfast cereals may contain many ingredients from around the world.
 The bulk of a fruit-containing cereal may be indigenous to the UK, but the dried apricots, cranberries and raisins will come from overseas, as will the Brazil nuts and other nuts in muesli-style cereals.